-- Military uniforms can be used off duty, so are not a guaranteed deduction unless the rules prevent you from wearing them outside of work.
+- Most military uniforms can be worn off duty, so are not a guaranteed deduction unless the rules prevent you from wearing them outside of work.
 If you receive a clothing allowance or other type of reimbursement, then you must reduce your deductible expense by the amount of allowance you receive.

 - You can find your adjusted gross income on the last line of the first page of your Form 1040.

 Get every deduction